nss-evening-cohort-18/client-side-mastery/book-7-honey-rae-repairs/chapters/REACT_BASICS.md

 ## Starter Code

-The following `index.js` module can be copy pasta directly into the existing file and then closed.
-You won't need to make any changes to it.

 ### Repairs Module

 Copy pasta the following code into the specified module to create a React component named **`Repairs`**.